How to Clean a Dishwasher Filter (Step-by-Step Guide)

 If your model has a flat mesh screen, place that back in first.
 Then insert the cylindrical filter into the opening and twist clockwise until it clicks or locks into place.

 The filter should sit flush with the tub floor.
-If it wobbles or feels loose, it is not seated correctly.
+If it wobbles or feels loose, it’s not seated correctly.
 Give it another twist until it snaps in.

 Before you put the filter back, wipe around the sump area where the filter sits.
-Food debris and grease build up in this well and do not get cleaned when you only wash the filter itself.
+Food debris and grease build up in this well and don’t get cleaned when you only wash the filter itself.

 Filter clean but dishes still coming out wrong?
 The problem may be further downstream.
 See our guide on what to check when your dishwasher is still not draining after cleaning the filter.